void-type/VoidCore/README.md

 There is a script to install and update global tools used to develop this project.

-You will also need [nuget.exe](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe) in your PATH to deploy packages locally.

 There are also VSCode tasks for each script.

 This project is not currently released, but feel free to use it as is.

 To use it you can:

-1. You can reference it via local ProjectReference in your csproj.
+1. Reference it via local ProjectReference in your csproj.
 It will be built with your dependent project.
-2. Or deploy it to a local Nuget store via [nuget.exe](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe):
+2. Deploy it to a local Nuget store via [nuget.exe](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe)...

 ```powershell
 cd Scripts/